arthurfeeney/nn/README.md

 Some parts are currently broken.
 Some parts a bit sloppy.
 I just play around and add things that seem interesting when I am bored.

-## In-Depth Examples:

-An in-depth example can be found in the examples/ directory.
-There is a file called classify_sin_cos.cpp and that directories README contains a walkthrough of what the source code contains.

 ## Example Ensemble Construction: